nu11man/react-native-essentials/README.md

 - **Font Awesome**: With this initial config you will have the free version of the Font-Awesome library (`free-solid-svg-icons`, `free-brands-svg-icons`, `free-regular-svg-icons`).
 If you are a pro subscriber you'll need to follow [extra steps](https://fontawesome.com/docs/web/use-with/react-native) to connect your account.

+- **React Native MMKV**: Currently the versión used for this builder is RN 0.70.6 and the latests React Native MMKV versions doesn't support versions prior to RN 0.71.
+So, if you have created your project with RN 0.70.6 using this builder, we automatically installed MMKV 2.5.1. *We will move to newer MMKV version when the react native version is updates* [Refer to this link to know more about the Android issue related to this versioning](https://github.com/mrousavy/react-native-mmkv/issues/500)
 ---

 ### Currently supported dependencies and configurations